img;

 Yes, filing for Chapter 7 bankruptcy triggers an automatic stay, which puts a halt to wage garnishments, creditor calls, and collection efforts.
 This provides you with much-needed relief and a chance to regroup as you work towards financial stability.

-What is the role of a bankruptcy trustee in a Chapter 7 case?
+What is the Role of a Bankruptcy Trustee in a Chapter 7 Case?

 A bankruptcy trustee is assigned to your case to oversee the bankruptcy process.
 Their role includes reviewing your financial documents, liquidating non-exempt assets, and distributing proceeds to your creditors.
 They also ensure that your case adheres to bankruptcy laws and procedures.